-Our mission is to ensure that every person in every community has access to good, healthy, food.
+Our mission is to lead a unified effort for a hunger-free New York State.
+Our goal is to ensure that every person in every community has access to good, healthy, food.
 We help the food banks of New York State obtain more food.
 We encourage donations and volunteer support.
-We foster awareness of the mission of food banks.
-And we create partnerships to help alleviate hunger.
+We foster awareness of the mission of food banks and we create partnerships to help alleviate hunger.

 The state food bank network covers every county in New York State: